variousauthors/the-valley/NEXTSTEPS.md

        - screen fades in
        - transition to overworld gamestate
        - THEN we apparently perform the draw instructions :D
+       SOLVED: was returning z instead of nz when hitting a random encounter

- - [ ] fill up the encounter table
+ - [x] fill up the encounter table
        - 64 bytes per monster sprite is 1kb per 16 monsters!
 Yikes!
          so maybe just 16 monsters in this game :D
        - have 16 monsters with progression like in valentino

  - [ ] swamp tiles damage you

+CONTENT
+ - An archipelago
+ - Enough monsters

+AN ISLAND:
+ - low-lands and forest, hills
+ - two caves, one in the hills one in the forest
+ - one cave is too dangerous, the other is juuust right
+ - clear one cave, level up, return, clear the other

+STARTING AREA:
+ - castle or tower visible from the starting area
+ - across a deadly poison swamp
+ - player has to go out and grind before they can explore the tower

+ISLAND STRUCTURE:
+ - each island is a good place to start
+ - after beating the boss on an island, a passage to the underworld
+ - after beating a second boss maybe they are ready

+v1:
- - [ ] use hblank stuff to draw UI on the top _and_ bottom of the screen during encounters
+ - [ ] use hblank stuff to draw UI on the top _and_ bottom of the screen during encounters (maybe not actually)
        - [ ] HP 40/40 XP 0/10
        - [ ] monster name HP 40/40

- - [ ] each map has a default encounter table
  - [ ] encounter rates by terrain type give the world texture
        - more likely to encounter mobs in forest, hills, swamp
  - [ ] encounter tables should be per map, so you load up the encounter table when you change maps
+       - [ ] each map has a default encounter table
  - [ ] encounter tables vary by terrain
        encounter tables are 16 long, but lets use a d8 to get the encounter then we can have forests be +4, hills +8, swamp + 12 etc... so dangerous